spryker/spryker-docs/docs/marketplace/dev/front-end/ui-components-library/persistence/in-memory-persistence-strategy.md

 ---
 title: In Memory Persistence Strategy
-description: This article provides details about the Cache In Memory Persistence Strategy service in the Components Library.
+description: This article provides details about the In Memory Persistence Strategy service in the Components Library.
 template: concept-topic-template
 ---

-This article provides details about the Cache In Memory Persistence Strategy service in the Components Library.
+This article provides details about the In Memory Persistence Strategy service in the Components Library.

 ## Overview